← Back to blog Tutorial

 Wake Word Detection

-Tapping a button to start listening works, but a hands-free experience requires wake word detection.
-You can add a lightweight wake word model as a pre-stage that listens continuously and triggers the main pipeline only when it hears a specific phrase.
+A hands-free experience requires wake word detection.
+You can add a lightweight wake word model that listens continuously and triggers the main flow only when it hears a specific phrase.

 Streaming Responses

-The current implementation waits for the LLM to finish generating before starting TTS.
-With streaming, you can begin synthesizing audio as soon as the first sentence is complete.
-This reduces perceived latency by starting playback while the LLM is still generating the rest of the response.
-Xybrid’s pipeline system supports stage-level streaming for exactly this pattern.
+The current implementation waits for the LLM to finish before starting TTS.
+With streaming, you can begin synthesizing audio as soon as the first sentence is complete, reducing perceived latency.

 The complete source code for this tutorial is available in the Xybrid examples repository.
-If you run into issues or want to share what you have built, open a discussion on the GitHub repo.
+If you run into issues, open a discussion on the GitHub repo.